10 Tips For Visiting The National Parks in the U.S.

 7) Ensure You See From Multiple Vantage Points

 My top suggestion for travel and photography in general but one of the most important tips for visiting the National Parks is to ensure you go up to higher viewpoints and spots pointing in different directions.
-The views can be dramatically different.
 The North Rim and South Rim of the Grand Canyon are very different.
 The view of the Half Dome at Yosemite is much more dramatic from the top of Glacier Point than it was down in the valley.

 8) Watch for Wildlife